mit-orcd/orcd-docs-edit/docs/rental-portal.md

 2. Click **Add Member** to invite new users to the project
 3. Use the edit button next to a member to update their roles
 4. Use the remove button to remove a member from the project

+**Removing Members:**

+When removing a member, a confirmation dialog appears where you can optionally add notes explaining the reason for removal.
+These notes are recorded for audit purposes.

+!!! note "Owner Protection"
+    The project owner cannot be removed from the project.
+To change ownership, contact ORCD support.

 ??? example "Example Scenario: Setting Up Cost Allocation"
     *Dr. Martinez wants her lab to start renting GPU nodes for machine learning research.
 She navigates to her `martinez_lab` project and clicks "Manage Cost Allocation."
 She enters her grant's cost object `DOE-AI-2024-789` and sets it to 100%.
 She adds a note: "DOE AI Research Grant - expires Dec 2025."
 After clicking Save, the status shows "Pending Approval" with a yellow badge.
 Three days later, a Billing Manager reviews and approves the allocation.
 The badge turns green, and Dr. Martinez's team can now start making GPU node reservations.*